 About me

-In the past years, I also worked on the historical ordering of Korean morphemes in the predicate morphology from the generative point of view and the insubordination of Korean nominalized clauses from the comparative point of view with neighboring Manchu-Tungusic and Mongolic languages.
+In the past years, I also worked on the verb raising in Khalkha Mongolian using experimental methods and the insubordination of Korean nominalized clauses from the comparative point of view with neighboring Manchu-Tungusic and Mongolic languages.

 ![]() |

-In Sanjiazi (a.k.a.
+| In Sanjiazi (a.k.a.
 Ilan Boo), the village where the last Manchu speakers lived (Oct 2018) |

 Before starting the Ph.D. program at the University of Chicago, I completed my B.A. in linguistics and anthropology and M.A. in linguistics at Seoul National University.
 I have worked on Uilta (Manchu-Tungusic), Manchu (Manchu-Tungusic), and the Southwestern Korean dialect (Jeollabuk-do), which is my native language.
 I also translated The Little Prince into the Southwestern dialect of Korean as part of an attempt to revitalize it.